dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Contract Flow.md

 Currently Do-ers must receive the full amount from the funders.

+Contract operations are:
+1. list a Request
+2. list an Idea
+3. submit a solution
+4. purchase an app
+5. forwards purchase an app
+6. fund a Request
+7. fund an Idea
+8.

 ## Functions DreamEther Contract
 ### addModerator( address )
 Adds the moderator at the bottom of the stack.